kevinolega/minimalchanges/_posts/2010-08-27-minimalist-lifestyle.md

 ---
 <img src="http://farm5.static.flickr.com/4128/5053063699_47bedc2c31.jpg" alt="4 cups of rice" />

 The one thing I dread doing more than anything is starting over.
 From scratch.
 Ground Zero.
 Step one.
 At that moment I hit bottom.
 My initial reaction was “This is insane” and “I have so much things going for me.
 I was almost complete.”
 Then I told myself there is nothing to lose and if this move ends up messing things for me further I can always go back to the path I’m on.
 I then moved forward and decided to rethink my life, my goals and my plans.
 Start from zero.
 What a terrible waste of experience and resources I told myself.
-I took all my lists and goal-boards and kept everything in storage except for the goal to marry Ish.
-The rest of the goals were put on hold.
+I took all my lists and goal-boards and kept everything in storage, The rest of the goals were put on hold.

 I wanted to tell you the story but I figure it would be more useful for you if I arranged it into something you might be able to use.
 So here goes:
 <strong>1.
 I put all my goals on hold</strong>. – No need to quit.
 Just keep them in storage.
 <strong>2.
-I kept my top goal</strong> (Optional) – In my case, it was marrying Ish. <strong>Update: Ish is gone.</strong>
+I kept my top goal</strong> (Optional) </strong>
 <strong>3.
 I made a list of things I am too attached to and I wrote a reason why</strong>.
 a. <strong>Work</strong>.
 I mostly feel I’m contributing by being there so I spent too much time at the workplace.
 This too had to stop.
 I have a life.
 b. <strong>Projects</strong>.
 I felt this was my chance to be rich and that the extra income isn’t bad.
 More money means more to spend right?
 But does my dream life involve buying every piece of merchandise sold to me?
 I don't think so.